-Prior to the examination, students will line up in the Quad according to their seat rows and will then be directed into the Drama Studio one row at a time.
-Coats and bags must be left in the area outside the Drama Studio during the examination.
-Copies of the seating plans are displayed on the Drama Studio window and students are likely to be in different seats for different examinations.
-For students who have seats in rooms other than the Studio, they should make their way directly to their venue.
+Prior to the examination, students will line up in the Quad according to their seat rows and will then be directed into the examination venue one row at a time.
+Coats and bags must be left in the area outside the room during the examination.
+Copies of the seating plans are displayed on the examination venue window and students are likely to be in different seats for different papers.
+For students who have seats in rooms other than the main venue, they should make their way directly to their venue.
 Seating plans should be checked well in advance of the scheduled start time for the examination.

 Illness / Circumstances affecting examination performance

 Should a student's examination performance on the day be affected by illness or other circumstance, it is essential that this is reported to the Examinations Manager urgently.
 The Awarding Bodies will be made aware of the situation and can decide to give special consideration to the examination paper in serious circumstances.

 If a student is too ill to sit their examination, a Doctor's note or medical certificate is needed as proof for the Board.
 Please also telephone the College to ensure that we are aware that the student will not be arriving.
 The Examination Board is only able to award a complete qualification grade if all components have been attempted, but, with medical evidence, a mark may be adjusted in severe cases.